juliuskunze/jaxnet/STAX.md

  - Streamlined support for parameter [sharing](API.md#parameter-sharing) and [reuse](API.md#parameter-reuse).
  - [Support](https://github.com/JuliusKunze/jaxnet/blob/master/jaxnet/modules.py) for all stax functionality, and more.
+ - No need for `shape_dependent`, all submodules can depend on input shapes when defined inline.

 ## Porting from stax